IBM-Cloud/docs/runtimes/liberty/loggingAndTracing.md

 For an application running in a Diego cell, it is also possible to change tracing configuration via CF CLI using the SSH feature.

 But this requires the application pushed with a server.xml and the updateTrigger in server.xml needs to be set with value "polled", then the change to tracing specification in server.xml will be detected and applied by runtime environment.
-The server.xml change would be lost on a restage/restart and only be for 1 instance if it is a multi-instance application. see [Controlling Dynamic Updates](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_8.5.5/com.ibm.websphere.wlp.doc/ae/twlp_setup_dyn_upd.html) for details.
+See [Controlling Dynamic Updates](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_8.5.5/com.ibm.websphere.wlp.doc/ae/twlp_setup_dyn_upd.html) for details.

 To change tracing configuration, see below steps: